sous-chefs/line/README.md

 ### Notes

-If one delimiter is given, it is assumed that either the delimiter or the given search pattern will proceed each entry and each entry will be followed by either the delimeter or a new line character: People to call: Joe, Bobby delim [","] entry 'Karen' People to call: Joe, Bobby, Karen
+If one delimiter is given, it is assumed that either the delimiter or the given search pattern will proceed each entry and each entry will be followed by either the delimiter or a new line character: People to call: Joe, Bobby delim [","] entry 'Karen' People to call: Joe, Bobby, Karen

 If two delimiters are given, the first is used as the list element delimiter and the second as entry delimiters: my @net1918 = ("10.0.0.0/8", "172.16.0.0/12"); delim [", ", "\""] entry "192.168.0.0/16" my @net1918 = ("10.0.0.0/8", "172.16.0.0/12", "192.168.0.0/16");